Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST ON A BUDGET

-WHY WE LIKE IT: This 58” hockey stick performed well in tests of durability on pavement and concrete, withstanding slap shots and wearing evenly, equally excelling with ice hockey or roller sports, which makes it a great value.
+WHY WE LIKE IT: This 58” hockey stick performed well in research of durability on pavement and concrete, withstanding slap shots and wearing evenly, equally excelling with ice hockey or roller sports, which makes it a great value.